Cat communication: Vocal communication

-In 1944, Moelk published the first phonetic study of cat sounds.
-She listened very carefully to her own cats and organized their sounds into 16 phonetic patterns divided into three main categories.
-She also used a phonetic alphabet to transcribe or write down the different sounds.
-She claimed that cats had six different forms of meows to represent friendliness, confidence, dissatisfaction, anger, fear and pain.
-Moelk classified eight other sounds involved in mating and fighting by listening to the animals in her yard and on the street.
+Moelk used a phonetic alphabet to transcribe or write down the different sounds.
+She claimed that cats had six different forms of meows to represent friendliness, confidence, dissatisfaction, anger, fear, and pain.
+Moelk classified eight other sounds involved in mating and fighting.

-Brown et al. categorized vocal responses of cats according to the behavioral context: during separation of kittens from mother cats, during food deprivation, during pain, prior to or during threat or attack behavior, as in disputes over territory or food, during a painful or acutely stressful experience, as in routine prophylactic injections and during kitten deprivation.
-Less commonly recorded calls from mature cats included purring, conspecific greeting calls or murmurs, extended vocal dialogues between cats in separate cages, "frustration" calls during training or extinction of conditioned responses.
+Brown et al. categorized the vocal responses of cats based on the behavioral context.
+These contexts include situations such as the separation of kittens from mother cats, instances of food deprivation, pain responses, occurrences before or during threatening or aggressive behaviors (e.g., disputes over territory or food), episodes of acute stress or pain (e.g., routine prophylactic injections), and instances of kitten deprivation.
+Less common calls from mature cats included purring, conspecific greeting calls or murmurs, extended vocal dialogues between cats in separate cages, "frustration" calls during training, or extinction of conditioned responses.

-Miller classified vocalizations into five categories according to the sound produced: the purr, chirr, call, meow and growl/snarl/hiss.

 Owens et al. categorized cat vocalizations based on their acoustic structures.
 There are three categories: tonal sounds, pulse sounds, and broadband sounds.
 Tonal sounds are further categorized into groups of harmonically structured sounds or regular tonal sounds.
 Pulse vocalizations are separated into pulse bursts and hybrid pulse bursts with tonal endings.
 Broadband sounds are separated into four groups: non-tonal broadband sounds, broadband sounds with tonal beginnings, broadband sounds with short tonal elements, and broadband sounds with long tonal endings.

+Miller classified vocalizations into categories according to the sound produced: the purr, meow, chirrup, chirp, call, and growl/snarl/hiss, and the howl/moan/wail.